-This occurs when there is an inability to deliver the shoulder after the head
+This occurs when there is an inability to deliver the shoulder after the head has been delivered.

 - shoulder dystocia occurs when either the anterior, or less commonly the